India's Supreme Court Orders Hindu Temple To Open Doors To Women, But Devotees Object

 Not one woman between the ages of 10 and 50 has been able to reach Sabarimala since the court ruled Sept.
 28 that they should be able to do so.

-Many say women's presence at Sabarimala offends their faith, and that the Supreme Court ruling infringes on their freedom of religion.
+Many say that women's presence at Sabarimala offends their faith and that the Supreme Court ruling infringes on their freedom of religion.

 "This is a democratic country.
 This is not a judicial country," says Srinan G., 26, a pilgrim who, like many people from southern India, uses only an initial for one of his names.
 "They should obviously take into account the views of the people."